-A rebrand to make sense of complex telecom
+A modern rebrand to make sense of complex telecom

 From service provider to tech consultant: repositioning a telecom giant.